3lvia/grid-tariff-api/README.md

 ## Configuration
 -------------
 GridTariffApi.lib uses classes under the Config directory for containing configuration.
-THese classes may be configured from appsettings.json, or any other mechanism.
+These classes may be configured from appsettings.json, or any other mechanism.

 ## Azure Api Management.
 GridTariff Api can be used as is with basic authentication.